Softwarovy-projekt/Documentation/README.md

 - working on the first issue meant changing bits of code all over the place,
 - none of the team members was yet very familiar with the code base,
 - there weren't any tests that could verify the correctness.
-  This approach turned out to be a good step forward as it incentive us to more frequent discussions about what we do and where we want to make changes, how well we understand the codebase and what architectural ideas do we have for the next issues.
+  This approach turned out to be a good step forward as it incentives us to more frequent discussions about what we do and where we want to make changes, how well we understand the codebase and what architectural ideas do we have for the next issues.